yscristhal/GITHUB-studies/README.md

 # GITHUB-studies
-Learning about GitHub: firts steps into programming
+Learning about GitHub: firts steps into programming. easy to learn!